It is officially Australian visa month here on Irish Around Oz!

 - When you do arrive in Australia please don’t do bank to bank transfers, read our money transfer guide and save yourself some money.

-Some flight companies do offer all in one packages including sim card, bank etc and these are fine but it is quite easy to do it yourself or as we mentioned go through a registered migration agent in Australia, such as Australia Here We Come.
+Some flight companies do offer all in one package including sim card, bank etc and these are fine but it is quite easy to do it yourself or as we mentioned go through a registered migration agent in Australia, such as Australia Here We Come.

 If you are thinking about getting sponsored in Australia.
 Then our guide to getting sponsored covers a lot of information that you need to know.